auxfuse/hackathon-git-labs/intermediate.md

-# Intermediate guide to making a Pull Request to this project
+# Intermediate guide to making your first Pull Request (PR)

 ## Participant steps:
 * This guide assumes you have read and implemented the steps from the basics.md file.